November 15, 2017 at 7:30 PM

 Joint lesson planning with PSO staff, classroom teachers, and school music teacher

-Currently in the kindergarten classroom and first-grade classrooms at the Reiche Community School and the kindergarten classrooms at Longfellow Public School.
+Currently in the kindergarten classroom and first-grade classrooms at the Reiche Community School and Longfellow Elementary School.

 The Portland Press Herald, Dec.
 5, 2016 article and video: